How plug-in and balcony solar actually works

 The short version

-A plug-in solar system — sometimes called balcony solar or a balcony power station, terms popular in Europe where millions of these systems are already running — is exactly what it sounds like: solar panels that generate electricity and send it into your home through a standard wall outlet.
+A plug-in solar system, sometimes called balcony solar or a balcony power station (a term popular in Europe where millions of these systems are already running), is exactly what it sounds like: solar panels that generate electricity and send it into your home through a standard wall outlet.
 No special wiring, no roof work.
 You generate power, it flows into your circuit, and whatever you're drawing from the grid goes down by that amount.

 The components